Find Cheap Auto Insurance Quotes in Your Area

 File an accident report

-Some states require you to file a report for accidents in which a certain amount of property damage occur.
-In New York, for example, you are required to file one of these reports if you are in an accident where property damage exceeds $1,000 within 10 days of the accident.
+Some states require you to file a report for accidents in which a certain amount of property damage occurs.
+In New York, for example, you are required to file one of these reports within 10 days of the accident if the property damage to one party, including yourself, exceeds $1,000.
 This report documents what happened during the accident and who was involved.

 Contact your insurer